suffolklibraries/lgc/content/collections/events/amazing-animals-17-02.md

     content:
       -
         type: text
-        text: "For useful information, such as how to find us and what facilities the Mansion has, we recommend reading our Access information:\_"
+        text: "All sessions will be held in fully accessible ground-floor spaces.
+For useful information, such as how to find us and what facilities the Mansion has, we recommend reading our Access information:\_"
       -
         type: text
         marks: